-- (a) ANSI approved eye or face protection should be worn at all times within those work areas where eye injuries could be expected if appropriate eye protection is not worn. - (b) Gloves, which will resist penetration by the chemical being handled and have been checked for pin holes, tears, or rips, should be worn. - (c) Footwear should cover feet completely; no open-toed shoes or sandals.
+- (a) ANSI approved eye or face protection should be worn at all times within those work areas where eye injuries could be expected due to the work being performed within that area if appropriate eye protection is not worn. - (b) Gloves, which will resist penetration by the chemical being handled and have been checked for pin holes, tears, or rips, should be worn. - (c) Wear a lab jacket or apron. - (d) Footwear should cover feet completely; no open-toed shoes or sandals.